-Statute and Forms Explanation and Review Method Student will live with a roommate. = I Student wants to move away from home. = O 300.320(b) Documentation that measurable postsecondary goals are updated annually.
-SF, SASF, DRSF, SCSF Student File Review Method: Review the IEP to determine whether postsecondary goals were addressed/updated in conjunction with the development of the current IEP.
-If postsecondary goal(s) for education/training, employment, and independent living (as needed) are documented in the student's current IEP, mark the item I. If postsecondary goal(s) for education/training, employment, and independent living (as needed) are not documented in the student's current IEP, mark the item O. 300.320(b)(1) Documentation that the measurable postsecondary goal(s) (MPGs) were based upon age-appropriate transition assessment(s).
-SF, SASF, DRSF, SCSF Student File Review Method: Look for documentation that at least one age-appropriate transition assessment was used to provide information on the student's strengths, preferences, and interests regarding the postsecondary goal(s).
+- Statute and Forms Explanation and Review Method SF, SASF, DRSF, SCSF Student File Review Method: Look for documentation that at least one age-appropriate transition assessment was used to provide information on the student's strengths, preferences, and interests regarding the postsecondary goal(s).
 The information may be located in multiple places within the IEP, including the PLAAFP or the transition services page.
 No specific number of assessments is required, and they may be formal or informal.
 Assessment data should clearly support student strengths, preferences, and interests as they relate to the MPGs.
 Formal or informal transition assessment(s) should be selected based on the individual needs of the student.
-Strengths: Documentation that student possesses the skills needed to Preferences: Requires action or effort from the student toward goals, activities, or interests (which could include completion of aligned transition services or activities) Interests: Expression of the student's likes or wants (is not indicative of strengths or preferences) If the IEP contains documentation of strengths, preferences and interests that align to the MPGs and/or how assessment information was used in the development of the postsecondary goal(s) (whether measurable or not), mark this item I. If there is simply a boilerplate statement, or if there is no documentation of any age-appropriate transition assessment(s) outlining strengths, preferences and interests, mark this item O. For additional information on secondary transition assessments view the secondary transition web page.
+Strengths: Documentation that student possesses the skills needed to perform the job/career Preferences: Requires action or effort from the student toward goals, activities, or interests (which could include completion of aligned transition services or activities) Interests: Expression of the student's likes or wants (is not indicative of strengths or preferences) • If the IEP contains documentation of strengths, preferences and interests that align to the MPGs and/or how assessment information was used in the development of the postsecondary goal(s) (whether measurable or not), mark this item I. • If there is simply a boilerplate statement, or if there is no documentation of any age-appropriate transition assessment(s) outlining strengths, preferences and interests, mark this item O. For additional information on secondary transition assessments view the secondary transition web page.
+Related Requirements: I13 300.320(b)(2) Documentation of at least one transition service/activity that focuses on SF, SASF, DRSF, SCSF improvement of the academic and functional achievement of the student to facilitate movement from school to post-school, as identified in the measurable postsecondary goals.
+For each postsecondary goal, there must be documentation of a type of instruction, related service, community experience or development of employment, other post-school adult living objectives, and, if appropriate, acquisition of daily living skill(s) and provision of a functional vocational evaluation listed in association with meeting the postsecondary goal(s).